Author: Tiffany Jackson

-Okay I’ll make this quick because I can’t spoil you guys because one small spoiler can lead to another and it might ruin your reading experience.
+Okay I’ll make this quick because I can’t spoil you guys because one small spoiler can lead to another and it might ruin your whole reading experience.
 This book, like one specific book I read that-I-must-not-name-to-avoid-spoiling-how-the-story-will-go, is better read with a blind eye.

 I liked everything EXCEPT the ending.

 I loved the complexity of the characters and how each of them got to shine for a little bit in the book, even though it was under bad circumstances for others.